 We always advise you venture into woodlands and beyond to prepare for the unexpected.
 The tick awareness toolkit gives information on ticks and Lyme disease and how to raise awareness of ticks and tick-borne diseases in your local area.
 The tick surveillance scheme guidance explains how to take part in PHE’s tick surveillance scheme and the recording form is for capturing details of your tick encounter to share with PHE.
 Click here for more details.

-Read our ‘Biodiversity Buzz’ blogs to find out more about how we are helping to improve biodiversity through our conservation activities, as well as other local work.
+Read our ‘Biodiversity Buzz’ and other news to find out more about how we are helping to improve biodiversity through our conservation activities, as well as other local work.

 18th February 2021